James J. Jeffries: World Heavyweight Champion

 Jeffries had his seventh and final title defense against Canadian Jack Munroe, whom he stopped in only two rounds.

 Jeffries broke the ribs of three opponents in title fights: Jim Corbett, Gus Ruhlin, and Tom Sharkey.
 Jeffries retired undefeated in May 1905.
 He served as a referee for the next few years, including the bout in which Marvin Hart defeated Jack Root to stake a claim at Jeffries's vacated title.
 Jeffries had never been knocked down in his prime.

 Jeffries had likely fought many more bouts than 22 at this time.
 Many of his fights were lost in history.
 Jeffries, however, had never been defeated before his original retirement.

+Durant describes Jeffries as dominating a golden age of boxing that included boxers like Corbett, Fitzsimmons, Sharkey, Jackson and others, while in his prime:

+These brilliant fighters, true masters of the ring, all coming at the same time and all battling each other with regularity, created the Golden Age.
+And at the top stood Jeffries, the invincible one, the man who had twice defeated the ring’s top men and had never been defeated himself.
+He had never even been knocked off his feet.
+He terrorized the heavyweight field to such an extent that by 1904 there was no one left to fight.